sighupio/fury-kubernetes-on-premises/examples/playbooks/README.md

 - furyagent
 - kubectl

-OS on the target machine:
+One of the following supported Operating Systems on the target machines:
 - Ubuntu 20.04 LTS
 - RHEL 8
 - Rocky 8